mayankdang/youtube-concert/README.md

 [![Concert Extension Demo](https://img.youtube.com/vi/JFLnZdVv8o0/maxresdefault.jpg)](https://youtu.be/JFLnZdVv8o0)

-*Click the image above to watch the full demo on YouTube, or if that doesn't work, click [here](https://youtu.be/JFLnZdVv8o0).*
+*Click the image above to watch the full demo on YouTube.
+If that doesn't work, click [here](https://youtu.be/JFLnZdVv8o0).*

 ## 🏗️ Architecture